Recently, an atheist by the name of Fergus Mason wrote us again. I believe he is an atheist who lives in Germany.

 The Birkbeck College, University of London professor Eric Kaufmann using a multitude of demographic studies argues in an academic paper entitled Shall the Religious Inherit the Earth?
 Demography and Politics in the Twenty-First Century that the decline of atheism in terms of its global adherents is an established trend that will persist for the foreseeable future and the rate of decline will accelerate and affect the Western World.
 See: Why are the years 2012 and 2020 key years for Christian creationists and pro-lifers?I know that Kaufman is an agnostic and based on an online interview I read with Kaufmann, I know that he would prefer that agnostics/atheists have a more influential position in society and that he is not in favor of the rise of religious conservatism.
 But Kaufmann does not want atheists/agnostics to get in a population race with religious conservatives due to the fact that he buys into global warming alarmism.
 See: Interview with Eric Kaufmann and Eric Kaufmann video

-The agnostic Fergus Mason receives his second comeuppance
+The atheist Fergus Mason receives his second comeuppance

 Our Question Evolution!
 Campaign group has offered to debate Fergus Mason relative to the 15 questions for evolutionists.
 I asked him to provide a video of a debate with our team or with a member of our team which he has yet to do.